WEC-Sim/WEC-Sim/docs/man/advanced_features.rst

 BEMIO
 -----

-.. include:: /_include/bemio.rst
+.. include:: bemio.rst

 Simulation Features
 ---------------------------------
-This section provides an overview of WEC-Sim's simulation class features; for more information about the simulation class code structure, refer to :ref:`man/code_structure:Simulation Class`.
+This section provides an overview of WEC-Sim's simulation class features; for more information about the simulation class code structure, refer to :ref:`code_structure:Simulation Class`.

 Multiple Condition Runs (MCR)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-WEC-Sim allows users to perform batch runs by typing ``wecSimMCR`` into the MATLAB Command Window.
+WEC-Sim allows users to easily perform batch runs by typing ``wecSimMCR`` into the MATLAB Command Window.
 This command executes the Multiple Condition Run (MCR) option, which can be initiated three different ways:

 	**Option 1.** Specify a range of sea states and PTO damping coefficients in the WEC-Sim input file, example:
 	``waves.H = 1:0.5:5; waves.T = 5:1:15;``